Q4/22 Report

 “Therefore, while it is important that tenants feel protected in their rental properties, the government also needs to legislate and invest in the private rental sector to increase the supply of new homes.

-“Whatever challenges arise in the private rental sector, MFS will be on hand to assist good landlords and savvy investors overcome them.
+“Whatever challenges arise in the private rental sector, Market Financial Solutions will be on hand to assist good landlords and savvy investors overcome them.
 Demand from tenants will not disappear, and there will be opportunities arising that can help relieve the current pressure in the rental market.
 We have the experience and expertise to assist in a wide range of cases and situations, such as specialist buy-to-let mortgages for new or expanding landlords, no matter how complex.

 Paresh Raja, CEO, Market Financial Solutions